Perry5596/APUSH-Notes/Colonial North America (1607-1754)/Period 3 - Creating_A_Nation_Foner_Notes.md

 1. `Massachusetts Government Act` -Reduced the power of the assembly and increased the power of the royal governor.
 1. `Administration of Justice Act` -Allowed for British officials accused of crimes to be tried for them in England, not the colonies.
 1. `Expansion of the Quartering Act` -Troops would be quartered in private homes in all colonies.

+# The American Revolution and Confederation - 1774-1787

+## The Revolutionary War Within

+### Patriots

+1. Largest number came from New England and Virginia
+1. Usually formed local militias and only served for short periods of time before they had to return to their farms
+1. Chronically short of supplies and equipment and rarely paid
+1. Although initially denied, African Americans were offered freedom in return for service.
+Approximately 5000 African Americans served in the Patriot Army

+### Loyalists

+1. Also called Tories after the majority party in Parliament
+1. Nearly 60,000 Tories fought alongside the British army during the Revolution
+1. Majority of loyalists were from New York, New Jersey, and Georgia
+1. Loyalists tended to be wealthier and more conservative than the Patriots
+1. Often members of the same family joined opposite sides; Ben Franklin’s son was a loyalist

+## The First Continental Congress

+- September 1774: delegates from every colony, except Georgia, met at a convention in Philadelphia to discuss how to address the Intolerable Acts; their intention was not yet independence.
+The outcome:
+  1. Suffolk Resolves: called for the immediate repeal of the Intolerable Acts and for the colonies to boycott all British goods and to begin making military preparations
+  1. Declaration and Resolves: a petition that asked the king to restore colonial rights
+  1. Continental Association: created an organization to enforce the boycotts called for by the Suffolk Resolves
+  1. Lastly, they decided that if the issues were not resolved, they would meet again in May of 1775

+## Fighting Begins...

+- The king angrily dismissed the petitions of the First Continental Congress and sent more troops to Massachusetts to put down any further rebellion

+- Lexington and Concord: April 18, 1775:
+  1. The British troops marched towards Concord to seize colonial military supplies
+  1. After being warned by Paul Revere during his famous midnight ride, the colonial militia (or Minutemen) assembled to resist in Lexington
+  1. Under heavy British fire, the colonists were forced to retreat
+  1. The British continued their march into Concord where they destroyed colonial military supplies
+  1. On their march back to Boston, the British were attacked by hundreds of Minutemen and suffered 250 casualties

+### Minutemen

+Although sometimes used interchangeably, there was a notable difference between the colonial militia and Minutemen.
+The militias were men who took up arms to defend their towns.
+Whereas, the Minutemen were a more elite group of men who were typically the best troops of their militia.
+It was not uncommon for colonial militia to include older men but the Minutemen were young, enthusiastic, and physically fit.
+The Minutemen were called this because it was believed that they could be ready for battle at a minute’s notice.

+## The Second Continental Congress

+- Shortly after Lexington and Concord, the Congress met again in Philadelphia in May 1775.
+The delegates were torn.
+New England colonies were eager for independence but the Middle Colonies wanted to restore the relationship with the crown.
+The outcome:
+  1. The delegates called on colonies to provide troops for the continental army and appointed George Washington the commander-in-chief
+  1. Olive Branch Petition: the Congress’s last attempt at peace when they sent a document to King George III asking him to protect colonial rights; King George dismissed the document and declared the colonies in rebellion

+## Common Sense, Thomas Paine, 1776

+In January 1776, a pamphlet was published by Thomas Paine.
+In the pamphlet, Paine argued that colonial independence from Great Britain was essential.
+Paine asserted that remaining under British control was contrary to common sense because it was illogical for a nation of that size to be ruled by a distant, much smaller, mother country.
+The pamphlet was widely circulated through the colonies and contributed to the changing public opinion of independence.

+## The Declaration of Independence

+- After meeting for over a year in Philadelphia, the Second Continental Congress started to shift to favor independence rather than reconciliation.
+- Richard Henry Lee of Virginia proposed a resolution calling for independence
+  1.  the congress adopted the resolution on July 2
+  1. Thomas Jefferson drafted a document outlining the grievances of against King George III
+  1. The Declaration of Independence was adopted on July 4, 1776

+## The Early Revolutionary War

+- Initially, the revolutionary army suffered numerous losses; they were poorly equipped and poorly trained

+- By 1777, the British had occupied New York and Philadelphia

+- TURNING POINT: Victory at Saratoga
+  1.  the Patriot army attacked the British at Saratoga and forced them to surrender
+  1. When news of the American victory reached France, King Louis XVI decided to openly ally with the patriots
+  1. This diplomatic outcome was far more beneficial than the military victory

+## Victory For The Patriots

+- Yorktown 1781: the last major battle of the war fought in Yorktown, Virginia; with the help of the French, Washington’s army forced a surrender from British General Charles Cornwallis

+- The war had become unpopular in Great Britain because of the damage to the economy and a change in political party led to a full surrender

+- Treaty of Paris 1783:
+  1. Britain would recognize the United States as an independent nation
+  1. The Mississippi River would be the US western boundary
+  1. Americans would have fishing rights off of the Canadian coast
+  1. Americans would pay debts owed to British merchants

+## We Won!
+Now What?

+- The states, having just successfully rebelled against a strong centralized government, each wanted the autonomy to govern themselves

+- By 1777, ten of the former colonies had written their own state constitutions

+- THE ARTICLES OF CONFEDERATION:

+  1. The first written document that created a very weak central government

+  1.  consisted of just one unicameral legislature

+  1.  each state was given one vote with 9/13 required to pass laws

+## The Problems with the Articles - 1781-1787

+- Financial

+The Articles did not grant a power to tax; there was no national income and there was no national currency.
+War debts were unpaid.

+- Foreign

+European nations had little respect for a new nation that could neither pay debts or unite under one government.
+States had their own militia but there was no national army.

+- Domestic

+The Articles did not grant power to regulate trade; states were in competition with each other.
+There was no way to enforce laws or settle disputes between states.